vinsidious/gac/docs/TROUBLESHOOTING.md

 - Verify the model name is correct and supported by your provider
 - Check provider documentation for available models

-## 4. Pre-commit Hook Issues
+## 4. Pre-commit and Lefthook Hook Issues

-**Problem:** Pre-commit hooks are failing and blocking commits
+**Problem:** Pre-commit or lefthook hooks are failing and blocking commits

-- Use `gac --no-verify` to skip all pre-commit hooks temporarily
+- Use `gac --no-verify` to skip all pre-commit and lefthook hooks temporarily
 - Fix the underlying issues causing the hooks to fail
-- Consider adjusting your pre-commit configuration if hooks are too strict
+- Consider adjusting your pre-commit or lefthook configuration if hooks are too strict

-**Problem:** Pre-commit hooks take too long or are interfering with workflow
+**Problem:** Pre-commit or lefthook hooks take too long or are interfering with workflow

-- Use `gac --no-verify` to skip all pre-commit hooks temporarily
+- Use `gac --no-verify` to skip all pre-commit and lefthook hooks temporarily
-- Consider configuring pre-commit hooks to be less aggressive for your workflow
+- Consider configuring pre-commit hooks in `.pre-commit-config.yaml` or lefthook hooks in `.lefthook.yml` to be less aggressive for your workflow
-- Review your `.pre-commit-config.yaml` to optimize hook performance
+- Review your hook configuration to optimize performance

 ## 5. General Debugging